scrapjs/audio-through-stream/readme.md

     //number of sample-frames processed
     this.count;

-    //If time of the current chunk is more than 3s, stop generation if (this.time > 3) this.end();
+    //If time of the current chunk is more than 3s, end stream if (this.time > 3) return null;

-    //simple throttling
+    //simple throttling for debug
     setTimeout(done, 100);
   },